Where to watch, team news and expert predictions for the quarter-final second leg.

 Article top media content

-Roma lead Ajax 2-1 heading into the sides' UEFA Europa League quarter-final second leg on 15 April at 21:00 CET.
-This page will update with team news, quotes and expert analysis as kick-off approaches.Roma vs Ajax build-up
+Arsenal and Slavia are all-square at 1-1 going into their UEFA Europa League quarter-final second leg on 15 April at 21:00 CET.
+This page will update with team news, quotes and expert analysis as kick-off approaches.Slavia vs Arsenal build-up

 Where to watch the game on TV